IPG1094: First-in-Class Small-Molecule Inhibitor of MIF Tautomerase Activity

 image.png

 ■ In the tumor microenvironment, many cancers secrete MIF via exosomes.
-This process drives the accumulation and function of myeloid-derived suppressor cells (MDSCs), a dominant immunosuppressive population that blocks the antitumor activity of CD8+ T cells, allowing the cancer to evade the immune system.
+This process drives the recruitment, expansion, and immunosuppressive function of myeloid-derived suppressor cells (MDSCs)—a dominant immunosuppressive population that abrogates the antitumor activity of CD8+ cytotoxic T cells, allowing tumors to evade immune surveillance.

-■ IPG1094 inhibits the MIF tautomerase activity essential for this process, thereby reducing MDSC formation, restoring CD8+ T cell-mediated antitumor immunity, and directly suppressing tumor progression.
+■ IPG1094 potently inhibits the MIF tautomerase activity essential for this cascade, thereby reducing MDSC generation and function, restoring CD8+ T cell-mediated antitumor immunity, and directly suppressing tumor growth and metastasis.

 Key Differentiation

-■ Precision Immuno-Oncology: By selectively targeting the MIF-receptor axis on myeloid cells, IPG1094 precisely reprograms the tumor microenvironment without the risks of broad systemic immune impairment.
+Precision Immuno-Oncology: By selectively targeting the MIF signaling axis on myeloid cells, IPG1094 reprograms the tumor microenvironment without the risks of broad systemic immune suppression.

 Current Development & Status

-■ Phase 1/2a (Ongoing): A multi-center, open-label trial for patients with advanced primary or metastatic malignant brain tumors commenced in China, with completion expected in March 2026.
+■ Phase 1/2a (Ongoing): A multi-center, open-label clinical trial in patients with advanced primary or metastatic malignant brain tumors is actively progressing in China.

-■ Next Steps: Following the current trial, a pivotal Phase 2 study is planned for 2026 to evaluate IPG1094 combined with whole-brain radiotherapy (WBRT) for NSCLC patients with brain metastases.
+■ Upcoming Milestones: Following completion of the current trial, a pivotal Phase 2 study is planned to evaluate IPG1094 in combination with whole-brain radiotherapy (WBRT) for non-small cell lung cancer (NSCLC) patients with brain metastases.

 Clinical Studies

-■ Pilot clinical studies on glioblastoma and lung cancer brain metastases indicate that IPG1094 treatment resulted in significant reduction of tumor size, marked revoking of brain edema, and profound amelioration of brain tumor-associated symptoms, including fatigue, nausea, headache, etc., associated with a dramatically prolonged progress-free survival (PFS).
+■ Pilot clinical studies in glioblastoma and lung cancer brain metastases demonstrate that IPG1094 treatment resulted in significant tumor shrinkage, marked resolution of cerebral edema, and substantial improvement in brain tumor-associated symptoms including fatigue, nausea, and headache.
+These benefits were associated with markedly prolonged progression-free survival (PFS).

-■ Phase II trials in lung cancer brain metastases as the first indication are underway.
+■ Phase 2 trials in lung cancer brain metastases (the lead indication) are currently underway.

 In vitro properties